Battle of Mór: Background

 Kossuth also intended Perczel's corps as such a reinforcement, on 16 December when the news of Simunich's attack arrived.
 Both Kossuth and Görgei hoped that the latter's and Perczel's armies, in cooperation with each other, could defend the northern part of Transdanubia from the enemy invasion.
 The best way to do this seemed to be the plan of Perczel's troops to join Görgei's army in Győr.

 However, Perczel did not arrive in Győr.
 He did not hurry in a straight line to Győr, but when he retreated from Lendva, made a detour to Körmend, and then headed for Devecser instead of Pápa, losing about two days, but even following a straight direction, he would not have reached Győr until the evening of 26 December - provided he had not stumbled upon any of the Imperial columns surrounding the city.
 The reason for this is explained by the fact that the reports and directions given to him by Kossuth, Görgei, and the Government's Commissar General László Csány, and Perczel's own guide gave him wrong directions, but it cannot be ruled out that he deliberately avoided cooperation with Görgei, because it is well known that they had not liked each other since their clash after the great success at Ozora, when Görgei declared Perczel unfit to lead the army, while the latter wanted to shoot the disobedient Görgei in the head.

-Perczel is one of the most interesting personalities of the War of Independence, he was a talented soldier but immensely self-confident (he claimed that he saved the country at least three times in 1848-49, while everyone was plotting against him...), and considered anyone who did not think the same as he did a traitor.
+Perczel is one of the most interesting personalities of the War of Independence, he was a talented soldier but immensely self-confident (he claimed that he saved the country at least three times in 1848–49, while everyone was plotting against him...), and considered anyone who did not think the same as he did a traitor.
 So practically he taught that everyone was a traitor.
 Besides, he became a commander of an army corps with no military training, thanks to the fact that he was a radical politician and a former police chief.
 Unfortunately, his unsuitability as a reliable general has been repeatedly demonstrated, and in addition to his great victories, he has been defeated repeatedly because of his disappointing mistakes.

 At dawn on 27 December, Görgei evacuated Győr and moved his troops in several columns towards the Vértes Hills.
 The decision to retreat from the town was taken at the last minute; if Görgei had stayed there for half a day longer, he and his troops would have been caught in a pincer by the Austrians.

-After the capture of Győr, Field Marshal Windisch-Grätz's main objective was to prevent Görgei's and Perczel's troops from joining together.
+After the capture of Győr, Field Marshal Windisch-Grätz's main objective was to prevent Görgei's and Perczel's troops from joining.
 He entrusted this task to the corps of Lieutenant General Josip Jelačić.

 Kossuth was seriously worried by the abandoning of Győr.
 Thus, in increasingly impatient letters, he demanded Görgei to confront the enemy.